World Ocean Day 2022

-The United Nations 2021 Theme of World Ocean Day is The Ocean: Life and Livelihoods.
+Each year has a theme.
+At time of writing the 2022 theme hasn’t yet been published but the United Nations 2021 Theme of World Ocean Day was The Ocean: Life and Livelihoods.
 One of the goals of World Ocean Day is to educate global citizens about how the health of the ocean affects the health and well-being of the rest of the world.

 Every year, world leaders make decisions that affect the health of the oceans, and this Day is working to help people learn how – and why – they need to reach out to leaders to influence their decisions that affect the “interconnected issues of ocean, climate, and biodiversity.”

 Previous themes were: